npquintos/Bliss/README.md

-# Cmple
+# Bliss
-A script that translate Cmple to C syntax.
-Cmple is a language that sugarcoats C
+A script that translate Bliss to C syntax.
+Bliss is a language that sugarcoats C